 Common Pitfalls

 The most common problem in the grooming industry is tips.
-Employees are responsible for accurately reporting the tips they receive, but the employer is not free from obligation in reporting on these.
+Employees are responsible for accurately reporting the tips they receive, but the employer is not free from obligation to report on these.
 Complexities can arise when multiple service providers are splitting tips on a single client service.
 If your systems don’t allow you to accurately report the distribution of these payments, you could be reporting that income as having been received by one person, unfairly increasing their tax burden.

 Complex commission structures can also create hassles for employees unless you’ve properly defined payments within the software.
 You may offer certain commission rates for services but other commissions for products.
 The accuracy of the payroll records you generate drives the accuracy of your reports on the tax liability of employees (and contractors).